Laurel Park (race track)

 Laurel Park, formerly Laurel Race Course, is an American thoroughbred racetrack located just outside Laurel, Maryland which opened in 1911.
 The track is 1 1/8 miles in circumference.
 Its name was changed to "Laurel Race Course" for several decades until returning to the "Laurel Park" designation in 1994.

+In April 2024 the Maryland General Assembly approved a bill that would consolidate thoroughbred racing in Maryland to Pimlico Race Course in Baltimore.
+Laurel Park is expected to host the 2026 Preakness Stakes, and then permanently close for racing once renovations at Pimlico have been completed.